 After palpation, the animal osteopath issues their diagnosis and carries out specific osteopathic manipulations in order to rebalance the body.
 It is through these subtle manipulations that the canine osteopath works to improve blood circulation as well as the circulation of nerve impulses in the animal.
 Depending on the problem identified, the practitioner performs massage, visceral manipulations or mobilizations of the joints, for example.
 The animal osteopath can also recommend additional veterinary examinations, should this be necessary.

 The animal should generally rest for 48 hours following their session of canine osteopathy.
 Several weeks’ space is given should any additional consultation be required.
-It is recommended to consult an animal osteopath who has completed a training programme in animal osteopathy that is State-accredited.
 The disciplines of bovine osteopathy, feline osteopathy and equine osteopathy also exist.